sitegeist/Sitegeist.NeosGuidelines/README.md

 and run `composer require --dev sitegeist/neosguidelines:dev-master`

-This will give you a new flow-command `guidelines:validate` --> `./flow guidelines:validate`
+This will give you the folling new flow-commands
+--> `./flow guidelines:validate`
+--> `./flow guidelines:lintphp`
+--> `./flow guidelines:lintjavascript`

 ## Guidelines